-Ground: The term Ground is defined as a conductive connection between a circuit or piece of equipment and the earth.
+Ground: The term ground is defined as a conductive connection between a circuit or piece of equipment and the earth.
 Grounds are fundamentally used to protect an application from harmful interference causing either physical damage such as by lightning or voltage transients or from circuit disruption often caused by radio frequency interference (RFI).
+Grounding is also for the safety of the user.